deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 He turned to the ship and froze cold, realising that the Hunters had already crippled it, recognising the fact that it was a possible escape craft.
 He had no way off the station.

-No, there had to be an alternative, something he'd overlooked…
+No, there had to be an alternative, something he'd overlooked...

 A crawling sense of paranoia made him look up.